-- Start up iBackup Extractor by double-clicking the iBackup Extractor icon on your desktop.
+Launch iBackup Extractor by double-clicking the iBackup Extractor icon on your desktop.

-- Click the Voice Mail tab.
+Open the Voice Mail feature.

 iBackup Extractor can only display and extract voice mails if your iPhone supports Visual Voice Mails.
 This service is provided as part of the Visual Voice Mail data plan from your mobile service provider.
 You can determine if your wireless carrier includes Visual Voice mail as part of their service from here...

 Click the Voice Mail feature in iBackup Extractor to access and display all available voice mails from your device backup.

 Then, select which voice mails you would like to save to your computer, and hit the Save/Copy button.

 Playing your Voicemails

 On Mac, you can play your voice mails directly from your backup by clicking the play icon next to a voice mail entry in the list.